 Even in cases where commodities aren’t priced in dollars, the dollar has a significant influence on prices.
 Foreign buyers purchase U.S. commodities, like corn or soybeans, with dollars, and they have more buying power when the relative value of the dollar falls.
 After all, they can exchange less of their local currency for each dollar.
 Demand tends to increase as the relative price of a commodity falls, leading to an indirect inverse relationship with the dollar.

-In the above chart, you can see that that the inverse correlation between the dollar index and commodity index tends to hold true.
+In the above chart, you can see that the inverse correlation between the dollar index and commodity index tends to hold true.
 The period between 2014 and 2016 was a great example of commodities falling in value while the dollar rose in value.
 That said, it’s important to note that these inverse correlations exist over long-term trends rather than short-term trends—the inverse relationship is less pronounced when you look at shorter timeframes.

-It’s not a guarantee
+It’s Not a Guarantee

 The inverse relationship between the dollar and commodities isn’t a guarantee.
 After all, commodities are influenced primarily by supply and demand and the dollar is heavily influenced by interest rates.
 It’s possible that commodity demand could surpass supply at the same time that the Federal Reserve decides that it’s time to hike interest rates.
 In fact, that’s exactly what happened during the latter half of 2016 when both the dollar and commodity prices rose.